-Creatine is one of the most widely used supplements in the athletic world — and for good reason (1).
+Creatine supplements are some of the most widely used supplements in the athletic world — and for good reason (

-Research suggests that a creatine loading phase can rapidly increase your creatine stores, allowing you to reap the benefits faster.
+Research suggests that a creatine loading phase can rapidly increase your muscle stores, allowing you to reap the benefits faster.

 This article examines the benefits and side effects of the creatine loading phase.

-However, it’s possible to maximize your creatine stores by using supplements.
+However, it’s possible to maximize your muscle stores by taking supplements.

 Trainers normally recommend a creatine loading phase to rapidly maximize your muscle stores.
-During this phase, you consume a relatively large amount of creatine in a short period to rapidly saturate your muscles.
+During this phase, you consume a relatively large amount of creatine over a short period to rapidly saturate your muscles.

-For example, a common approach is to take 20 grams of creatine daily for 5–7 days.
-This dose is typically divided into four 5-gram servings throughout the day.
+One common approach is to take 20–25 g of creatine daily for 5–7 days.
+This dose is typically divided into four or five 5-g servings throughout the day (

-After the loading phase, you can maintain your creatine stores by taking a lower dose of creatine, which ranges from 3–5 g daily.
+After the loading phase, you can maintain your stores of creatine by taking a lower dose, which ranges from 3–5 g daily.
 Some people may need more due to their greater muscle mass (

-While the loading phase does pump creatine into your body, it may not be necessary in order to boost total creatine levels.
+While the loading phase does pump creatine into your body, it may not be necessary to boost your total creatine levels.

-In fact, lower doses of creatine taken once daily can be equally effective at maximizing your muscle creatine stores — though it may take a bit longer.
+In fact, lower doses of creatine taken once daily can be equally effective at maximizing your stores of creatine — though it may take a bit longer.

-For example, one study determined that muscles became fully saturated after people took 3 grams of creatine daily for 28 days (5).
+Older studies in male subjects determined that muscles can become fully saturated after taking 3 g of creatine daily for 28 days (

 It’s possible to fully saturate your muscles with creatine without doing a loading phase, though it may take a few weeks longer.
-Skipping a loading phase may also increase the time it takes to reap the benefits of creatine.
+Skipping a loading phase may also increase the amount of time it takes for you to reap the benefits of creatine.

-A creatine loading phase may be the fastest way to benefit from the supplement’s effects.
+A creatine loading phase may be the fastest way to benefit from creatine’s effects.

 - Muscle gain: Studies consistently tie creatine supplements to significant increases in muscle mass when combined with resistance training.